WCAM-2P/WCAM-2P/README.md

 The continuum flickers.
 The imagination conjures the phenomenal from the resonant.
 An attractor renders a significant amidst the crashing waves.
 We discern.
 At first the edges and then the constellation of the visible and the consonant.
 A thought unfurls and we begin wander the desert in search of lost memory.
 Of the self preceding.

-We begin dreams of days.
+We begin dream of days.
 Our dreams render our nights.
 We dance under the stars.
 We struggle against the finites.
 And make believe.
 And breath life to a revery.